Feature article

 AI summary

-New Zealand's Property (Relationships) Act 1976 governs how assets are divided when a relationship ends.
-It applies to married, civil union, and de facto couples, usually after three years together.
+New Zealand's Property (Relationships) Act outlines how assets are divided when a marriage, civil union, or de facto relationship of three or more years ends.
+The default is a 50/50 split of all relationship property.

 What is the Property (Relationships) Act?